jbaldwin/libcoro/.githooks/readme-template.md

 ```

 ### io_scheduler
-`coro::io_scheduler` is a i/o event scheduler that can use two methods of task processing:
+`coro::io_scheduler` is a i/o event scheduler execution context that can use two methods of task processing:

 * A background `coro::thread_pool`
 * Inline task processing on the `coro::io_scheduler`'s event loop